SOS is an alternative recovery method for those alcoholics or drug addicts who

 SOS meeting and offers further strategies for achieving and maintaining sobriety and

-self-respect.
+self-respect (by melissa).
 In his most recent book, SOS Sobriety: The Proven Alternative To 12-Step

 Programs, James Christopher describes the proven methods of alcohol and drug abstention